-Our other departments and programs all provide essential elements of a university education, initiate efforts in transdisciplinary collaboration with other parts of the University, and oversee several programs to enrich and diversify our students' experiences in such fields as art, history, economics, foreign philosophy, personal and professional development, sciences, and urban studies.
-Finally, we host several programs to assist students in their academic success, including the Writing Center and the Math, Science, and Subject Tutoring Center.
-We are committed to the success of those in our degree programs and to all students among Woodbury's two campuses.
+Our other departments and programs all provide essential elements of a university education, initiate efforts in transdisciplinary collaboration with other parts of the University.
+The College offers minors in Computer Science Data Analytics, Art History, Philosophy, Professional Writing, and Urban Studies, and oversees several programs to enrich and diversify our students' experiences in such general education fields as art history, economics, library science, literature, mathematics, philosophy, personal and professional development, sciences, and urban studies.
+In addition, the College houses the Universitywide Honors Program and the Pathways to Student Success Program.
+Finally, we provide tutoring services, including the Writing Center and the Math, Science, and Subject Tutoring Center.
+We are committed to the success of students in our degree programs and to all students across Woodbury's two campuses.

-The faculty of the College of Liberal Arts is incredibly diverse, not only in educational and personal backgrounds, but in approaches to student learning and academic scholarship.
+The faculty of the College of Liberal Arts and Sciences is incredibly diverse, not only in educational and personal backgrounds, but in approaches to student learning and academic scholarship.
 As the principal stewards of the College's degrees and programs, they are responsible for creating and improving the educational experiences of all the University's students.
 They serve as mentors and advisors, providing personal and ongoing direction to students in majors, minors, or simply taking individual courses.
 Faculty members also work collegially and collaboratively with each other, as well as with educators across and outside the University, to establish opportunities for inter- and transdisciplinary research and course development.